Wynncraft-Overhaul/installer/DOCS.md

 - `tab_title`: The name of the tab.
 - `tab_color`: The background color of the boxes containing the modpack versions.
 In `#rrbbgg` format.
 - `tab_background`: The url of the background image for the tab.
+- `popup_title`: Adds a title to the pre install popup.
+- `popup_contents`: If specified a popup will appear before install with an option to cancel.
+This field contains the contents of that popup.
 - `description`: This field is a html representation of the description show in the installer.
 - `uuid`: This field is a [UUID4](https://www.uuidgenerator.net/) and should be the same across all modpack versions.
 But different across branches/alt versions.
 - `icon`: If this field is set to `true` the installer will look for an `icon.png` in the modpack root.